TrStans606/MiniMonsterPlex/README.md

 Filtering options:

-**Raxml requires a minium of 4 isolates in a multi fasta file to generate a tree.
+**Raxml requires a minimum of 4 isolates in a multi fasta file to generate a tree.
 If you do not provide 4 isolates or your chosen host does not have 4 isolates the program will stop and ask if you want to continue without filtering or quit entirely.**

-NOTE: Isolate should be the name of the file you are uploading minus the extenesions: so SRR1571.fq.gz will be SRR1571.
+NOTE: Isolate should be the name of the file you are uploading minus the extensions: so SRR1571.fq.gz will be SRR1571.
 Host names should be the exact same as those entered into your metadata file.

-+ ```-i```= Isolate list[Optional]: a space seperated list of all isolates you want included in the tree building.
++ ```-i```= Isolate list[Optional]: a space separated list of all isolates you want included in the tree building.
-+ ```-il```= Isolate file[Optional]: a new line seperated txt file of all isolates you want included in the tree building.
++ ```-il```= Isolate file[Optional]: a new line separated txt file of all isolates you want included in the tree building.
 This can be combined with -i.
-+ ```-hf```= Host list[Optional]: a space seperated list of all isolates from the specfic hosts listed you want in tree building.
++ ```-hf```= Host list[Optional]: a space separated list of all isolates from the specific hosts listed you want in tree building.
-+ ```-hfl```= Host file[Optional]: a new line seperated txt file of all hosts you want included in the tree building.
++ ```-hfl```= Host file[Optional]: a new line separated txt file of all hosts you want included in the tree building.
 This can be combined with -hf.

 The host and isolate filtering can be combined.
 In that case the program will first filter by host and then filter by isolate.